pasqLisena/maffin/README.md

 }
 </pre>

-h1.
-Supports
+# Supports

 This server supports the most common container and codec for web video:
 * MP4 with H264 video codec
 * WebM with VP8 video codec
 * Ogg with Theora video codec

-// TODO how to use
+# How to use

+Coming soon...